 - User can now leverage SSBI features to do additional data transformation and preparation

 - User has the final data available to visualize and analyze

 Enterprises that want to unleash data agility have to empower their business users to do Self-Service BI.s Business Users lack skills and tools for doing Data Discovery and Data Preparation which are pre-requisites before doing Data Analysis.
 Training those users to use Self-Service BI Tools is a necessary step but is not sufficient.

-A combination of Data Catalog and Self-Service BI Tools provides the right tools to enable self-service BI for business users.
-Thereby, unleashing data agility, fostering a data-driven culture, and allowing their prized Analyst and Scientists to focus on Advanced Analytics and AI/ML to drive business innovation.
+Augmenting Self-Service BI Tools with an agile data catalog provides the right tools to enable self-service BI for business users.
+Consequently, the organization unleashes data agility, fosters a data-driven culture, and allows their prized Analyst and Scientists to focus on Advanced Analytics and AI/ML to drive business innovation.